macmanes-lab/orp_website/index.rst

 ------------------------
 Sorry there are so many.
 Assembly is complex..
 The makefile should take care of this.

-- Linuxbrew.
-You must have Linuxbrew installed before you can install the ORP.
-- Rcorrector, HMMER, Trimmomatic, Trinity, SPAdes, Shannon, MCL, Metis, OrthoFuser, BLAST, seqtk, BUSCO (make sure to install databases), TransRate (the ORP version packaged here).
+- Rcorrector, HMMER, Trimmomatic, Trinity, SPAdes, TransABySS, MCL, Metis, OrthoFuser, BLAST, seqtk, BUSCO (make sure to install databases), TransRate (the ORP version packaged here).
 - Python modules numpy, scipy, biopython, cvxopt

 3. Usage
 ---------
-This command will run the entire ORP in one shot!
+After activating the `orp_v2` conda environment. this command will run the entire ORP in one shot!
 You can add the ```--dry-run``` flag to the end to see the individual commands that it will run, if you are curious.
 ::

+    source activate orp_v2

     /path/to/Oyster_River_Protocol/oyster.mk main \
     MEM=150 \